SecureIdentityAlliance/osia/src/doc/02 - functional.rst

 How the target of the notification should react is specific to each subsystem.

-ID Card Request Use Case
+ID Card Request Use Case (1)
-""""""""""""""""""""""""
+""""""""""""""""""""""""""""

 An ID card is one type of credential.
 The procedures surrounding credential issuance may involve several sub-systems that contribute to the establishment of the applicant identity and the required data for the type of credential.

 This use case assumes a simple starting scenario where the identity is known and can be validated, mostly with data available from a Civil or Population Registry based Identity Provider.
 These use cases also assume the use of a Credentials Management System (CMS) responsible for the technical personalization and lifecycle management of a credential such as an ID card.

 The use case aims to show how a selection of the CMS API calls can support a typical, use case in relation to CMS usage.

 .. uml::
-    :caption: ID Card Request Use Case_1
+    :caption: ID Card Request Use Case (1)
     :scale: 50%

-    !include "skin.iwsd"
     hide footbox
     actor "Citizen" as citizen
     participant "Credential Provider" as CR
     participant "PR" as PR